Incorporating YARA rules as part of a holistic security strategy to maximize their effectiveness of malware analysis.

 Using YARA rules with an NDR platform

-NDR platforms give security teams visibility into traffic on all types of networks (e.g., on-premises, cloud, hybrid), provide continuous, real-time monitoring capabilities, and enable tool consolidation by supporting multiple functions, including file analysis.
+NDR platforms give security teams visibility into traffic on all types of networks (e.g., on-premises, cloud, hybrid), provide continuous, real-time network monitoring capabilities, and enable tool consolidation by supporting multiple functions, including file analysis.
 Most incorporate intrusion detection system (IDS) capabilities and a combination of signature-based and behavioral based analysis to investigate traffic patterns and generate alerts.
 Whether a SOC writes its own YARA rules or imports them, the NDR platform can provide a streamlined and effective environment for file analysis at scale.

 NDR can also assist in malware detection by enabling file extraction and providing SOCs with a platform to quickly scan files against a YARA rule repository.
 By providing visibility and contextualization of network traffic, NDR can enable identification of malicious files that match YARA rule conditions and decrease the number of false positives.
 In turn, static file analysis complements NDR in several ways: